adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 > Finally, the work in [36][19][29][37][38][39] focused onmultiscale semantic segmentation.

-Initially in [19] the scaleissue was addressed by introducing multiple rescaled versionsof the image to the network.
+Initially in [19] the scale issue was addressed by introducing multiple rescaled versions of the image to the network.

 However with the emergence ofend-to-end learning, the skip-net architecture in [28] was usedto merge heatmaps from different resolutions.